NBISweden/AGAT/docs/agat_how_does_it_work.md

     chr12	HAVANA	exon	100	500	.	+	.	gene_id "gene1"; transcript_id "transcript1"; exon_id=exon1;
     chr12	HAVANA	CDS	100	500	.	+	0	gene_id "gene1"; transcript_id "transcript1"; cds_id=cds-1;

-  2) ELSE Parsing approach 2: by a common attribute/tag
+  2. ELSE Parsing approach 2: by a common attribute/tag

   a common attribute (or common tag) is an attribute value shared by feature that must be grouped together.
 AGAT uses default attributes (`gene_id` and `locus_tag`) displayed in the log but can be set by the user using the `--ct` parameter).

-Example of relationship made using a commong tag (here locus_tag):
+Example of relationship made using a common tag (here locus_tag):

     chr12	HAVANA	gene	100	500	.	+	.	locus_tag="gene1"
     chr12	HAVANA	transcript	100	500	.	+	.	locus_tag="gene1";ID="transcript1"
     chr12	HAVANA	exon	100	500	.	+	.	locus_tag="gene1";ID=exon1;
     chr12	HAVANA	CDS	100	500	.	+	0	locus_tag="gene1";ID=cds-1;

-  3) ELSE Parsing approach 3: sequentially.
+  3. ELSE Parsing approach 3: sequentially.

-  Reading from top to th ebotoom of the file, level3 features (e.g. exon, CDS, UTR) are attached to the last level2 feature (e.g. mRNA) met, and level2 feature are attached to the last L1 feature (e.g. gene) met.
+  Reading from top to the botom of the file, level3 features (e.g. exon, CDS, UTR) are attached to the last level2 feature (e.g. mRNA) met, and level2 feature are attached to the last L1 feature (e.g. gene) met.
 To see the list of features of each level see the corresponding json file (In the share folder in the github repo or using `agat_convert_sp_gxf2gxf.pl --expose`).

 Example of relationship made sequentially: